Anheuser-Busch brands: Brand variation

-The early 21st century saw in the U.S. a demand for diet beer similar to that of the early 1970s, and in 2002 the Michelob line responded with the introduction of Michelob Ultra, advertised as being low in carbohydrates.
-Later Michelob Ultra Amber, a darker, more flavorful beer, was added to this sub-line.
+The early 21st century saw in the U.S. a demand for diet beer similar to that of the early 1970s; and in 2002, the Michelob line responded with the introduction of Michelob Ultra, advertised as being low in carbohydrates.
+Later, Michelob Ultra Amber (a darker, more flavorful beer) was added to this sub-line.

 According to a report by Beer Marketer's Insights and published by USA Today on December 9, 2013, sales of Michelob Light declined by nearly 70% between 2007 and 2012.
-The article listed Michelob Light as one of "nine beers many Americans no longer drink."
+The article listed Michelob Light as one of "nine beers many Americans no longer drink".

 All fruit flavors have the following nutrition content: 107 calories, 6.0g carbs, 0.5g protein and 0.0g fat, per 12 oz bottle.

 Marketing

 Advertisements for Michelob Ultra feature people engaged in sporting activities.
 The Michelob ULTRA Open at Kingsmill and Michelob Ultra Futures Players Championship, were sponsored by Michelob Ultra.
 Michelob Ultra serves as a presenting sponsor of the Tour of Missouri bicycle race and sponsors the King of the Mountains jersey.
 Michelob also sponsors the Rugby Super League, and many of its teams have shirt sponsorships with its AmberBock brand.
 PGA Tour players Sergio García and Brooks Koepka are both sponsored by Michelob, as well as veteran beach volleyball player Kerry Walsh.
-Lance Armstrong signed on October 6, 2009 a three-year agreement to become Michelob Ultra's new spokesperson and ambassador, but was dropped by the company in 2012 after being accused of using performance-enhancing drugs.
+Lance Armstrong signed on October 6, 2009, a three-year agreement to become Michelob Ultra's new spokesperson and ambassador, but was dropped by the company in 2012 after being accused of using performance-enhancing drugs.

 Michelob sponsored several episodes of the Diggnation podcast.
 The hosts, Kevin Rose and Alex Albrecht, sampled the beer during the show and several episodes included interviews with the company's head brew-master to discuss the different products that can be found in the sampler packs.
 Also, an episode of the show was filmed inside the Michelob brewery.

 Michelob is famous for its late-1980s TV commercials that used the slogan, "The night belongs to Michelob", which centered on its "night" theme and used songs that had the word "night" or a form of the word "night" in its title, including "The Way You Look Tonight" by Frank Sinatra, "Move Better in the Night" by Roger Daltrey, "Tonight, Tonight, Tonight" by Genesis, "Don't You Know What the Night Can Do?" and "Talking Back to the Night" by Steve Winwood, and a new recording of "After Midnight" by Eric Clapton.
 In the 1980s and 1990s, Michelob used the slogan "Some days are better than others".

 In February 2023, Williams Racing announced a multi-year partnership with Michelob Ultra.
 This reunites Williams with Anheuser-Busch for the first time since 2006 when Budweiser sponsored the then-BMW WilliamsF1 Team from 2003.

+In June 2025, FIFA announced that the official beer of the Club World Cup was Michelob Ultra.